 AsiaSF, a cabaret dinner show, that’s been wowing crowds for 23 years in San Francisco, has chosen Palm Springs as its first location outside the Bay Area.

 AsiaSF has long considered expanding to a second city, with a strong preference for Southern California because AsiaSF is popular among visitors from Los Angeles and Orange County.
 After a few visits to Palm Springs — where he met with tourism officials and heard from locals longing for new nightlife options — they decided the desert was a natural fit.

-The stage is in the middle of the sophisticated dining room allowing everyone to see the gorgeously choreographed show from different vantage points.
+The AsiaSF Palm Springs stages are in the middle of the sophisticated dining room, allowing everyone to see the beautifully choreographed show from different vantage points.

-Great for celebrating with friends and family or the most iconic date night ever.
+Great for celebrating birthdays with friends and family or just celebrating life itself!

 AsiaSF performers, who are all transgender women, bring their own personalities to lip-synced renditions of party playlist classics like Madonna’s “Vogue,” plus other pop and Broadway favorites.

 And they interact with the crowd throughout the evening, introducing themselves and toting signature cocktails to tables.

 AsiaSF has been a visionary pioneer in supporting the transgender community through empowerment by creating a safe space and unique employment opportunities that showcase our beautiful transgender stars, the Ladies of AsiaSF, who not only entertain but also educate and enlighten people about the transgender experience and human diversity.